charlie0129/batt/README.md

 To customize charge limit, see `batt limit`.
 For example,to set the limit to 80%, run `sudo batt limit 80`.
 To disable the limit, run `sudo batt limit 100`.

+### Enable/disable power adapter

+Cut or restore power from the wall.
+This has the same effect as unplugging/plugging the power adapter, even if the adapter is physically plugged in.

+This is useful when you want to use your battery to lower the battery charge, but you don't want to unplug the power adapter.

+To enable/disable power adapter, see `batt adapter`.
+For example, to disable the power adapter, run `sudo batt adapter disable`.
+To enable the power adapter, run `sudo batt adapter enable`.

+### Check status

-### Check current config
+Check the current config, battery status, and charging status.

-Check the current config.
-This is useful to see if the config is set correctly.

-To check the current config, run `sudo batt status`.
+To do so, run `sudo batt status`.

 ## Advanced